dainst/idai-field/desktop/src/manual/manual.en.md

 Both downloaded and newly created projects can be synchronized with other databases at any time.
 Synchronization can be configured via the menu "Project" ➝ "Synchronize...".

 * *Address*: The address of the database with which you want to establish a synchronization connection.
-This can either be the network address of another computer where iDAI.field is currently open (this address can be viewed in the settings section *Your address*), or the address of a CouchDB database that is accessible via the internet or a local network (e.g. *https://field.dainst.org/sync* for the iDAI.field database server of the DAI).
+This can either be the network address of another computer where Field Desktop is currently open (this address can be viewed in the settings section *Your address*), or the address of a CouchDB database that is accessible via the internet or a local network (e.g. *https://server.field.idai.world* for the Field Desktop database server of the DAI).
-* *Password*: The password of the project or iDAI.field installation you want to establish the synchronization connection with.
+* *Password*: The password of the project or Field Desktop installation you want to establish the synchronization connection with.

 Use the switch **Enable synchronization** to start or interrupt the connection.
 Finally, confirm your settings by clicking the **Apply settings** button.